OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 You need `Maven` to be available on your system (it's there by default on the Raspberry Pi).

+> Note: Below is the description of the steps to take to do it in full for yourself.
+> The code to run is already in this project.
+You can actually jump to the section [`Run the server`](#run-the-server) if you do not
+> need to know how the code is elaborated.

 Using `Maven`, let's create the require infrastructure.

 You need network access to complete this step.
 If you are behind a firewall, you need to provide the